dafrito/parsegraph/README.md

 first.
 Every separation and combination is always taking place with fully laid out descendents, until finally the root and thus the entire graph is laid out.

-### Alignment

-Alignment is a NeighborData-specific property, so it can be set before the neighbor is connected.

-A neighbor with no special alignment is aligned with its own body separated from its parent.
-A neighbor can also be arranged to be positively or negatively aligned with its parent, resulting in a shift of the neighbor and its contents.

-Inward neighbors are aligned either directly forward or directly downward of their parents, so their alignment is specifc.

-These are the possible alignment values for each DirectionNode's NeighborData:

-* `Alignment.NONE`
-* `Alignment.NEGATIVE`
-* `Alignment.CENTER`
-* `Alignment.POSITIVE`
-* `Alignment.INWARD_HORIZONTAL`
-* `Alignment.INWARD_VERTICAL`

-### AxisOverlap

-AxisOverlap is a NeighborData-specific property, so it can be set before the neighbor is connected.

-* `AxisOverlap.ALLOWED`
-* `AxisOverlap.PREVENTED`
-* `AxisOverlap.DEFAULT`

 # Performance

 A sufficiently large graph of DirectionNodes will take intolerably long to